frazmohs/frazmohs.github.io/README.md

 }
 ```

-We will creat out index and scorer
+We will creat our index and scorer

 ```
 StandardAnalyzer analyzer = new StandardAnalyzer();